 The ‘What are these berries?’ were elderberries; the ‘poison’ ones were (get this) rosehips.
 Who knew!?

-And what are gooseberries?
-Yes, we found out what those are too.
+too.
 What a week we had!
 We gathered almost 5 gallons of chokecherries that first day, went back again for the elderberries and harvested about 2.5 gallons.

 We went back later in the week and harvested more elderberries, and even more chokecherries.
 My daughter went with me on that trip, she climbed the trees to get to high bunches of elderberries, and we had my friends extendable pruner, were able to get another 2 gallons or so.